JordyMcIntyre/placeos-obsidian-quartz/content/Content/PlaceOS ChatGPT Plugin Setup Integration Options and AI Podcast Updates.md

 topics:
 - "[[Platform]]"
 tags:
-- "#PlaceOS"
+- "#placeos"
-- "#ChatGPTintegration"
+- "#chatgptintegration"
-- "#AIAutomation"
+- "#ai/automation"
-- "#TechUpdates"
+- "#techupdates"
-- "#WorkplaceAI"
+- "#workplace"
-- "#SmartBuildings"
+- "#smart/buildings"
 ---
 We updated our technical docs page to detail setting up any PlaceOS instance with our ChatGPT plugin. (native Copilot directly in MS Windows is coming soon).